 Rights Of The Tenant

-The Rent Control Act has authorized the rights of a tenant and this act protects them as their position as a tenant.
+The Rent Control Act has authorized the rights of a tenant and it also protects their position.

 A tenant cannot be evicted by the landlord legally until there is a violation of the clauses mentioned in the rental agreement.
 Evictions may vary from one landlord to tenant, and the landlord cannot evict the tenant on their own impulses and inclinations